ACCOUNTING AND AUDITING

 Liquidity Risk and Interest Rate Risk Disclosures.
-ICBA strongly opposes the FASB’s proposal on requiring extensive liquidity risk and interest rate risk disclosures in the footnotes to the financial statements that would be required to be audited.
+ICBA strongly opposes the FASB’s proposal on requiring extensive liquidity risk and interest rate risk disclosures in financial statement footnotes that would be required to be audited.
 The proposed liquidity gap maturity analysis, repricing gap analysis, and interest rate sensitivity tables would provide very little or no new information that could assist stakeholders in making informed decisions about the health of a community bank.
 Additionally, the proposed disclosures undermine the work of the prudential regulator, whose job entails assessing the safety and soundness of the bank including the assessment of liquidity and interest rate risk.

 Staff Contact: James Kendrick